-The European Commission issued a draft Delegated Regulation (the "Draft Regulation") on January 7, 2022, revising its list of "high-risk third nations" ("EU AML List") recognized as having critical inadequacies in their anti-money laundering/counter-terrorist financing ("AML/CFT") rules.
+The European Commission issued a draft Delegated Regulation (the "Draft Regulation") on January 7, 2022, revising its list of "high-risk third nations" ("EU AML List") recognized as having critical inadequacies in their anti-money laundering/counter-terrorist financing rules.

 The Draft Regulation seeks to add nine countries to the EU AML List and remove five countries.
 It will be offered for approval to the EU Council and the European Parliament.
 If neither party objects, it will be published in the European Union's Official Journal and will enter into effect 20 days following publication.